neurodsp-tools/neurodsp/doc/glossary.rst

         The position, at a point in time, on a waveform cycle.

     amplitude
-        The magnitude of a signal, as the peak-to-trough.
+        The magnitude of a signal, as the peak-to-trough distance.

     power
         The squared magnitude of a signal.